Frequently Asked Questions

 When Will I Go Back To My General Dentist?

 Our office and your dentist will work closely together.
-If crowns, fillings, or other restorative work is needed, your dentist will provide them after you have completed you active periodontal therapy and surgical procedures.
+If crowns, fillings, or other restorative work is needed, your dentist will provide them after you have completed your active periodontal therapy and surgical procedures.
 Regular visits to your dentist are an important part of periodontal maintenance.
-Upon completion of your periodontal treatment, Dr. Vahey typically recommends alternating three month Recalls(cleanings) between your general dentist and our office.
+Upon completion of your periodontal treatment, Dr. Westbrook typically recommends alternating three month Recalls(cleanings) between your general dentist and our office.